kaleo/liferay-docs/distribute/publish/articles/01-publishing-your-app/00-publishing-your-app-intro.markdown

 informs you of decisions to make before starting the publishing process from your portal.
 Then you'll learn how to get resources, such as your app's icon, screenshots to show off your app, and a comprehensive description of your app, ready for the publishing process.
-After that, you'll learn the the step-by-step process of submitting your app to the Marketplace.
+After that, you'll learn the step-by-step process of submitting your app to the Marketplace.
 Lastly, you'll learn how to monitor your app's success on Liferay Marketplace and modify or add new versions of your app to the Markeplace.